yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 5/Level 5-1.md

 ### Learning from Professional Play

 "And as we get better at it, we spot the mistakes our opponents are making and then kind of comfortably, like a professional athlete, we're like, 'oh, I'm actually going to on purpose bluff too much or bluff too little in a spot, or fold too much or fold too little.'
-In the live place, pay very close attention to this."
+In the live plays, pay very close attention to this."

 "Whenever you see a coach make a decision, a lot of the times they're randomizing.
 And whenever they're randomizing, treat that as an exercise in balance.
 So watch it and ask yourself, 'does this make sense?'
 This is kind of mixed, this is my basic fighting stance."